 1. The Board of Graduate Studies, on the recommendation of the Academic Dean, in consultation with the relevant Head of Department, shall appoint a supervisor for the student.
+The Academic Dean, in consultation with the supervisor and the faculty, may appoint

-- 2. During the first six months of the student's studies, the supervisor will work with the candidate on his/her thesis proposal.
+- secondary supervisors to assist the supervisor with specific aspects of candidate's research.
+Any such supervisors that are not members of the College's teaching faculty shall be remunerated for their work. - 2.
+During the first six months of the student's studies, the supervisor will work with the candidate on his/her thesis proposal.
 At the end of six months, this thesis proposal shall be submitted to the Academic Dean for approval. - 3.
 In the case of a dispute between a candidate and a supervisor, which cannot be satisfactorily resolved by the Academic Dean, the Board of Graduate Studies shall have discretion to replace the supervisor. - 4.
 For duties / expectations of supervisors and supervisees, see the College document entitled Responsibilities of Supervisors and Responsibilities of Candidates.